-- 4.131 The Transformation Programme has £16.1m of resources allocated to it, consisting of £5m base revenue budget and £11.1m earmarked reserve. - 4.132 In total there is currently £12.3m of the Transformation Programme budget allocated with £3.7m unallocated to date.
-Of this £3.7m unallocated to date, at least £2.0m of budget will not be allocated in 2024-25 to contribute an underspend towards the Council's overall position.
-The Transformation Programme will provide a return on investment through service improvement benefits and the identification and delivery of savings for the MTFS, providing a significant level of savings towards the savings required from 2025-26 onwards.
+- 4.141 The Transformation Programme has £16.1m of resources allocated to it, consisting of £5m base revenue budget and £11.1m earmarked reserve. - 4.142 In total there is currently £7.9m of the Transformation Programme budget allocated with £8.2m unallocated to date.
+Of this £8.2m unallocated to date, at least £5.0m of budget will not be allocated in 2024-25 to contribute an underspend towards the Council's overall position.
+This includes £4.463m of transformation spend relating to the work of the three Strategic Delivery Partners which has moved from transformation revenue into the capital programme (to be financed through the flexible use of capital receipts), following the Capital Programme and Capital Strategy 2024-30 report presented to Cabinet on 4 December 2024. - 4.143 The Transformation Programme will provide a return on investment through service improvement benefits and the identification and delivery of savings for the MTFS, providing a significant level of savings towards the savings required from 2025-26 onwards.
+The MTFS Update presented to Cabinet on 16 October 2024 included transformation savings of £11.3m for adult social care over 2026-29 and £10m for children's social care over 2025-28.
+Further savings across all directorates through the wider Target Operating Model transformation work will be coming forward in the February Cabinet budget report.
 An internal audit has been commissioned to assure the Council that the transformation programme is being monitored and delivered in line with best practice.